Setting up GitHub Pages HTTPS Custom Domains using CloudFront and Lambda@Edge

 };

-Once this was complete we setup an ALIAS
+Once this was complete, we set up an ALIAS

-record for the custom domain within Route 53 and all GitHub Pages traffic could now be accessed from the custom domain over HTTPS.
+All GitHub Pages traffic could now be accessed from the custom domain over HTTPS.